 Put the Cat Door on the Top of a Cabinet

 Many cat owners opt for litter box enclosures that have top entry instead of entry on the side.
-One reason for this is because the top entry makes it less likely that litter will find its way outside the litter box.
+One reason for this is that the top entry makes it less likely that litter will find its way outside the litter box.
 Andrea submitted this cat litter hack to Ikea Hackers and shows readers how she converted this cabinet into a concealed litter box for her small apartment.
-You have to see it for yourself.Continue to 18 of 18 below.
+You have to see it for yourself.Continue to 16 of 16 below.

 Create a Cat Walk to Remove Excess Litter